grafana/grafana/docs/sources/administration/service-accounts/about-service-accounts.md

 - Establish machine-to-machine communication
 - Interact with Grafana without logging in as a user

-You can also use service accounts in combination with fine-grained access control to grant users and teams specific scopes.
+You can also use service accounts in combination with fine-grained access control to grant users specific scopes.

 You can associate a service account with multiple tokens.
-For example:
+This is because a service account:

-- each team member can generate their own token
+- can be used by multiple team members and therefore can generate their own token each
--
+- can be used across multiple tenants and each tenant can have its own token

 We recommend starting off by creating one service account per use case.